Abhi4937/my-learnapp/README.md

     * comment-text
     * comment-date
 * in this branch we have one "Comment.js" component which has all element which we will split in next sub-branch

+### this is extraction of component example
+* from above info we have extraction the userInfo with further extraction of avatar component.